triblatron/dagui/README.md

 ## Dependencies

 * C++17 compiler (gcc 9.4+, clang16+, Apple clang 12+, Visual Studio 2017+)
-* Lua-5.4.x for the declarative format
+* Lua-5.4.x (5.5 on macOS) for the declarative format
 * gtest for automated testing
 * gmock to allow mocking in tests
 * benchmark for microbenchmarking
 * CMake 3.16+ for the build system
-* VulkanSceneGraph for integration demos
 * freetype for text rasterisation
 * pango for text layout including underlining
 * glfw for the OpenGL text, renderer demos
 * glew for OpenGL support beyond version 1.1 on Windows
 * md4c for markdown parsing
 * svgpp for SVG parsing
+* Dear ImGUI for the widgets including property inspector and rendering support
+* imnodes for the node rendering support
 * [dagbase](https://github.com/triblatron/dagbase) for
   * A Lua interface
   * A ConfigurationElement